-The problem for independent home builders
+The problem for custom home builders

 So, how do you get noticed when volume builders have far larger marketing budgets, greater physical exposure and can sink more promotional dollars into every resource available?

-Let’s bust some myths
+Firstly, let’s bust some myths

 “It is said that if you know your enemies and know yourself, you will not be imperiled in a hundred battles; ”